vluna55/Block15/README.md

 # Block15
 ## Workshop: Froyo Orders

-In this project, we will be building out the functionality of a simple app that asks a user a list of comma-separated froyo flavors and then output a table to the console according to the user's input.
+In this project, we will build out the functionality of a simple app that asks a user a list of comma-separated froyo flavors and then outputs a table to the console according to the user's input.

 ## Instructions